István Anhalt: 1971–2012

 La Tourangelle is the first of three large scale works created by Anhalt after 1971.
 It is an hour-long piece that premiered in 1975, in a performance broadcast by CBC Radio.
 This "musical tableau" was composed for an orchestra of 16 players, five singer-narrators, and pre-recorded tapes for five operators.
 Its theme is the pursuit of God and meaning, and is based on the life of one of the earliest French women to settle in Canada, Marie de l’Incarnation.

 Winthrop is a parallel piece to La Tourangelle, but focused on English Canada.
 The story is based on John Winthrop, a 17th-century Englishman who was the founder and governor of Boston, Massachusetts.
 It was completed in March 1983, and calls for a mixed choir, six solo singers, an instrumental ensemble of no less than 30 players, and a boys’ choir.
 Anhalt described this "musical pageant" as an exploration into the spiritual and personal aspects of a man, depicting how these supply meaning and significance to his actions.

 Published in 1984, Alternative Voices is a written study of linguistics as a way of acquiring an understanding of the human voices’ potential in a choral compositional, as well as a contemporary vocal, context.
-In about 1967 Anhalt had started studies of the reflection of personalty through the voice in the composition classes he taught; he concentrated on this research while on his first sabbatical leave from 1976 to 1977.
+In about 1967 Anhalt had started studies of the reflection of personality through the voice in the composition classes he taught; he concentrated on this research while on his first sabbatical leave from 1976 to 1977.
 The work received favourable reviews, and was included in the list the 1984 outstanding academic books by Choice.

 In Alternative Voices, Anhalt makes recurrent references to some Canadian composers, as well as their music.
 He discusses the role of Canadian music and composers in the context of present-day thought in contemporary Western art, music, and philosophy.
 Rhythm, theatre, poetry, performing techniques, sound, speech, and the roots of language and music are explored, their components interconnected, as well as their usage are examined.

 The publication of his work Alternative Voices and the finalization of Winthrop occurred in the same year that Anhalt retired from university teaching,.